 The triple-motor setup in the S makes it quite a different prospect to the dual-motor 55.
 Acceleration feels even stronger, but it's how the S cleverly distributes the power across its two axles that's most impressive.
 Most of the time, just the two rear motors are at work, but when you press the accelerator hard, the front comes into play too, giving you maximum shove.

 The car can also vary the amount of power being sent to each wheel in order to boost both grip and stability while turning.
 The end result is an astonishing amount of traction when taking corners at speed, making even the twistiest route a 'point-and-shoot' experience.
 Extensive suspension improvements and sharper steering compared to the 55 also contribute to the heightened sense of agility you get from the S.

 - 1VerdictIs the less practical but more stylish Sportback coupe variant of Audi's e-tron electric SUV worth the higher asking price?

 - 2Range, battery & chargingThe Audi e-tron Sportback doesn't have the longest range in its class, but its ability to rapid charge at 150kW makes it an easy car to live with day-to-day

-- 4Performance, motor & drive - currently readingThe Audi e-tron Sportback feels like a heavy and cumbersome car to drive; relaxing, but not that much fun
+- 4Performance, motor & drive - currently readingThe Audi e-tron Sportback feels quite heavy and cumbersome car to drive; it's relaxing, but not that much fun

 - 7Reliability & safety ratingThe Audi e-tron has been around for a couple of years now, so the the technology underpinning this Sportback variant should be reliable